When is booking a tour worth the splurge over doing-it-yourself?

 1. Full package tours

-Tip: Book your tour in the country versus online.
-Online sellers are merely a middleman reselling a local tour.
-Also, don’t assume all package tours are expensive.
-In some countries like Vietnam, booking a tour is actually cheaper than doing it yourself.
+Tip: Do not assume all package tours are expensive.
+In some countries like Vietnam, shopping for and booking a tour locally is actually cheaper than doing it yourself or going through a concierge.

 2. Day Tours